marcusig/woocommerce-product-customizer/src/readme.txt

 * FEATURE: Possibility to open an order's configuration from the admin
 * TWEAK: Force HTTPS for configuration file when the site URL is misconfigured
 * TWEAK: Woocommerce Add To Quote plugin - close configurator if the setting is enabled
+* FIX: Prevent saving the configuration image over and over again when it's made of only one existing image

 = 1.2.30 - 5/Apr/2022 =